Within this article, we will provide you with step-by-step guidance on crafting your optimal playbook.

 What the impacts of their pains are?

-The higher-up someone is in the organizational hierarchy, the likelier it is that your conversation can be focused around their overall goals and how your product can help to achieve them.
+The higher-up someone is in the organisational hierarchy, the likelier it is that your conversation can be focused around their overall goals and how your product can help to achieve them.
 A good discovery is the basic prerequisite for a successful and relevant product demo.
 And the prerequisite for a good discovery is to ask the right questions.
 Open-ended questions (How?
 What?
 Why?
 Who?
 Where?) and follow-up questions (Why?
 What else?
 How else?
 Who else?
 Where else?) can be incredibly impactful.
 Try to keep the conversation interesting and engaging, while also practicing active listening.

 We recommend using tokens in the speaker notes to record the information you gather in a structured way.
 Here you find all information about how to set up and use custom tokens.
 These tokens will be displayed again at the end of the meeting so that you can also fill them in afterward.